atorralba/atorralba.github.io/_posts/2019-06-23-GoogleCTF2019_BobNeedsAFile.md

 13:29:45.356523 IP 35.195.214.46.57194 > REDACTED.2222: Flags [S], seq 3225036092, win 28400, options [mss 1420,nop,nop,TS val 1286466901 ecr 0,nop,wscale 7], length 0
 ~~~

 Great, he's using the 2222 port.
 Since he mentions the "ssh port" and he's requesting a file, we immediately thought of SFTP.
 After considering some options, we decided using [`paramiko`](https://www.paramiko.org/), a cool Python implementation of the SSH protocol.
-Luckily, `paramiko` offers some demos which we can modify to suit or needs instead of writing something from scratch.
+Luckily, `paramiko` offers some demos which we can modify to suit our needs instead of writing something from scratch.
 The [`demo_server.py`](https://github.com/paramiko/paramiko/blob/master/demos/demo_server.py) script seemed like a good starting point.

 ## Playing with paramiko